Written Exam Workshops

-The Rochester Police Department will be conducting four workshops to help prepare those who have applied to take the Police Candidate Civil Service Exam on Saturday, November 14, 2015.
+The Rochester Police Department will be conducting four (4) workshops to help help those who have applied to the Police Candidate Civil Service Exam on Saturday, Nov.
+19, 2016.
+(The filing deadline for this exam expired on September 30, 2016).
 Information regarding all four workshops is listed below:

 The Recruitment Office is often asked about the best way to prepare for the written exam.
 There are a few things applicants can do: study and attend one of the written exam workshops.
 Study guides are available in many libraries, online and in bookstores.
 Below a list of what to study (this is also available on the Exam Announcement).

 The Police Officer written test is designed to evaluate knowledge, skills and/or abilities in the following areas: